A Local’s Guide to Visiting Chile’s Lake District

 Plan your itinerary with local help

-If you could use some help planning your Chile trip, schedule a Chile travel consultation with Carola, our Patagonia-based Local Expert!
+If you could use some help planning your Chile trip, schedule a Chile travel consultation with one of our Chile Local Experts!

 As is common in Chile, owing to the country’s long but narrow shape, you can often move in the same day from the ocean to the Andes mountains.
 This is especially true in the Lake District, where you can explore wild coastlines in the morning, and then head into the mountains, forests, and volcanoes later in the day.